Get up to RM1,000 cash backmore info

 Early Settlement Penalty:

-Some banks will charge a penalty if you fully repay the loan early (as they will not be earning the interest they expected).
+Some banks will charge a penalty if you fully repay the financing early (as they will not be earning the interest they expected).
 This fee can vary, and can be as much as total interest charged over three months.

 Many lenders have strict eligibility terms, such as age and income requirements.
 In some cases, you may also have to provide proof of asset ownerships and details of other debt liabilities.

-Common personal loan terms
+Common personal financing terms

 Early settlement penalties: